ecopages/ecopages/packages/plugins/bun-inline-css-plugin/README.md

-# @ecopages/bun-css-processore-plugin
+# @ecopages/bun-inline-css-plugin

-This TypeScript module provides a plugin for the Bun runtime, designed to process CSS files using PostCSS.
+This TypeScript module provides a plugin for the Bun runtime, designed to process CSS files using CSS Processors.
 It's tailored for projects that leverage Bun's fast JavaScript runtime and need a way to integrate CSS processing into their build or development workflow.

 ## Features